Xenia (Greek): Overview

-Xenia was considered to be particularly important due to the belief that gods mingled among the people; if one had poorly played host to a stranger, there was the risk of incurring the wrath of a god disguised as the stranger.
-Notable among them is the Greek god Zeus, who is sometimes called Zeus Xenios in his role as a protector of strangers.
-This normalized theoxeny or theoxenia, wherein human beings demonstrate their virtue by extending hospitality to a humble stranger (xenos), who turns out to be a disguised deity (theos).
+was considered to be particularly important due to the belief that gods mingled among the people; if one had poorly played host to a stranger, there was the risk of incurring the wrath of a god disguised as the stranger.
+Notable among them is the Greek god Zeus, who is sometimes called Zeus in his role as a protector of strangers.
+This normalized theoxeny or ', wherein human beings demonstrate their virtue by extending hospitality to a humble stranger, who turns out to be a disguised deity.

 These stories caution mortals that any guest should be treated as if potentially a disguised divinity, due to both a deity's capacity to instill punishment or grant reward for their behavior, who highly valued generosity and welcoming attitudes towards strangers.
+A parallel caution occurs in the New Testament Book of Hebrews, which admonishes Christians, "Be not forgetful to entertain strangers: for thereby some have entertained angels unawares."

-The term theoxenia also covered entertaining and hosting among the gods themselves, a popular subject in classical art, which was revived at the Renaissance in works depicting a Feast of the Gods.
-Deities were looked up to as symbols of virtuosity, and thus they were often depicted as performing theoxenia amongst themselves, reinforcing the established idea of xenia as a fundamental Greek custom.
-While these practices of guest-friendship are centered on the gods, they would become common among the Greeks in incorporating xenia into their customs and manners.
-Indeed, xenia would become a standard practice throughout all of Greece as a custom in the affairs of humans interacting with humans as well as humans interacting with the gods, which was culturally reinforced through understandings of gods interacting with gods as well.
+The term also covered entertaining and hosting among the gods themselves, a popular subject in classical art, which was revived at the Renaissance in works depicting a Feast of the Gods.
+Deities were looked up to as symbols of virtue, and they were often depicted as performing amongst themselves, reinforcing the established idea of as a fundamental Greek custom.
+While these practices of guest-friendship are centered on the gods, they would become common among the Greeks in incorporating into their customs and manners.
+Indeed, would become a standard practice throughout all of Greece as a custom in the affairs of humans interacting with humans as well as humans interacting with the gods, which was culturally reinforced through understandings of gods interacting with gods as well.